 - Low blood sugar

 - Problem solving

 They might also ask other family members about any signs they’ve noticed.

-Magnetic resonance imaging (MRI) uses powerful magnets and radio waves to make pictures of the brain.
-The scan can show if someone has had strokes, tumors, or blood clots that might cause the symptoms.
+- Magnetic resonance imaging (MRI) uses powerful magnets and radio waves to make pictures of the brain.
+The scan can show if someone has had strokes or tumors that might cause the symptoms.

-Positron emission tomography (PET) is a scan that shows the plaques that build up in brains affected by Alzheimer’s.
+- Positron emission tomography (PET) is a scan that uses tracers such as flortaucipir (Tauvid) to show the plaques that build up in brains affected by Alzheimer’s.
 But Medicare and other insurance carriers usually don’t cover PET scans.

 What’s the Treatment for Alzheimer's Disease?

 There’s no cure for Alzheimer’s disease.
 But there are medicines that seem to slow down its progress, especially in the early stages.
 Others can help with mood changes and other behavior problems.